sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 Additional guidelines for *10 key Normal* difficulties:

-- **Avoid chords with more than 4 notes.** When such chords are used, it is encouraged to relax the density of surrounding patterns.
+- **Avoid chords with more than 4 notes.** When such chords are used, it is encouraged to relax the density of surrounding patterns.`+`
-- **1-handed 1/2 bracket patterns should be used sparingly.** This extends to other 1-handed patterns requiring the independent movement of 3 or 4 knuckles.
+- **1-handed 1/2 bracket patterns should be used sparingly.** This extends to other 1-handed patterns requiring the independent movement of 3 or 4 knuckles.`+`
-- **Avoid staggering the releases for long notes held simultaneously by the same hand.** When such patterns are used, it is encouraged to relax the density of surrounding patterns.
+- **Avoid staggering the releases for long notes held simultaneously by the same hand.** When such patterns are used, it is encouraged to relax the density of surrounding patterns.`+`

 ### ![](/wiki/shared/diff/hard-m.png?20211215) Hard